foguedjombou/stone-impact-sound-analysis/README.md

-# stone-impact-sound-analysis
-Codebase for predictive assessment of stones frost resistance using impact sound analysis

 # Predictive Assessment of Tilestones Frost Resistance through Impact Sound Analysis

 This repository contains the source code and datasets for the acoustic analysis and predictive modeling of tilestones' frost resistance, as presented in our paper submitted to the *Journal of the Acoustical Society of America* (JASA).

-This project establishes a direct link between the acoustic properties of tilestones and their frost resistance using digital signal processing.
-It proves that structural durability can be predicted via statistical descriptors of impact sound, providing a scientific foundation to support and understand empirical methods like traditional stone hammering.

 ## Project Overview